voostindie/alfred-textmate-favorites/README.md

 ## Usage instructions

 If you already have a list of favorites set up, just type `tmf` and you should see it.
-Just select one and press Return.
+Just select one and press *Return*.
 The project will open in TextMate.
 Of course you can continue typing to shorten the list.

 If you don't have any favorites yet, it's time to create one:

 * Using the Alfred file browser, select the directory you wish to add as a favorite.
-* Open the action panel (defaults to right arrow).
+* Open the action panel (defaults to *right arrow*).
-* Select the "Add to TextMate Favorites" option and execute it.
+* Select the "Add to TextMate Favorites" option and press *Return*.

 This is the way to add any folder as a favorite project.

-To remove a favorite, first select it in the favorites list (`tmf`) and then press Return while holding the Command key.
+To remove a favorite, first select it in the favorites list (`tmf`) and then press *Return* while holding the *Command* key.

 That's it!